-natural miscarriage is when your baby or tissue passes on its own.
+A natural miscarriage is when your baby or tissue passes on its own.
 This can start at any time and be complete within hours or it could take several weeks.

 A D&C is a short procedure done in the operating room or procedure room.
-Usually it’s done by a gynecologist, a doctor that specializes in care and treatment of female reproductive concerns.
-Medicine to control pain and help you relax are usually given.
+Usually it’s done by a gynecologist, a doctor who specializes in care and treatment of female reproductive concerns.
+You are usually given medicine to control pain and to help you relax.
 Your cervix is dilated and a special instrument is used to scrape the lining of your uterus.
-After the procedure you’ll feel a little sleepy, and have some cramping and bleeding.
+After the procedure, you’ll feel a little sleepy and have some cramping and bleeding.
 You’ll usually go home on the same day.

 Care after a medical or surgical procedure for miscarriage

 If you’ve been given a medicine to start your labour (induction) or had a D&C, you can expect some light bleeding or spotting for up to 4 weeks.
-After your miscarriage keep using sanitary pads.
+After your miscarriage, keep using sanitary pads.
 Don’t use tampons or put anything in your vagina until your doctor says it’s safe to do so.

 It’s important to keep your genital area clean to help prevent infections.
 Use a spray bottle with warm water in it to rinse yourself.
 Change your pads often.
 If you’re still bleeding or have vaginal discharge, don’t go in a swimming pool or hot tub.
 Showers and short baths are fine.

 Whether you’re having a miscarriage or have been told that you’ve had a miscarriage,

 support and services are available.
 Some of these may depend on where you live.